dlebansais/Wrist/Samples/comet/page/signed out/readme.md

 If the sign in method is "certificate" they are told to uninstall the certificate.

 There is a button to return to the start page.
+The header offers the option to sign in or sign up, but not signed in informations since we just signed out.